Reinventing your internal audit function – how far have you got?

 Standard update | Actions for firms / internal audit functions |

-DOMAIN I – Internal Audit purpose | |
+DOMAIN I: Internal Audit purpose | |

-No significant changes to the overall purpose of Internal Audit. | As part of Domain III it is expected that Internal Audit functions discuss and confirm this purpose with thee Board and Senior Managers |
+As part of Domain III it is expected that Internal Audit functions discuss and confirm this purpose with thee Board and Senior Managers |

 DOMAIN II: Ethics and professionalism | |